Diamond Challenge FAQs

 How do I choose my competition track?

-Once you know what problem you want to solve and have an idea for a new venture, choosing a competition track is easy.
-If the idea focuses on solving a customer problem, then choose the business concept track.
+Once you know what problem you want to solve and have an idea, choosing a competition track is easy.
+If the idea focuses on solving a customer problem, then choose the business innovation track.
 If the idea focuses on solving a societal or environmental problem, then choose the social innovation track.

 Can I compete in more than one competition track or submit more than one concept?